 Focusing on prosecuting business torts and defending employers, Taylor is serious about representing business.

 Knowing that no good deed of a business owner goes unpunished, Taylor also takes pride in representing employers in state and federal court.
 Taylor has successfully handled sexual harassment, retaliation, discrimination, and wage and hour claims and has represented businesses accused of violating consumer protection and handicap accessibility laws.
-In state court, Taylor has defended corporate officers and directors from their own constituents in shareholder oppression and derivative actions.

 Taylor believes the best intellectual capital comes from diversity and has endeavored to support this philosophy with a vibrant immigration practice.
 Taylor has represented businesses and family members in green card applications (IR and EB categories) and nonimmigrant visas categories, including: investors (E), skilled workers (H1-B), intra-company transfers (L), clergymen (R), witness protection (U), and asylum.

 Taylor is highly committed to growing a clean energy economy in South Carolina.
 Taylor has represented a major ratepayer in solar proceedings before the Public Service Commission of South Carolina and has planned public procurement and development of municipal solar installations.
 Taylor serves the solar trade as a member of the ‘E4 Carolinas Task Force for South Carolina Clean Energy Industries;’ serves city residents as an active member of the energy subcommittee of Greenville’s municipal sustainability board, ‘GRAC;’ and advocates for clean energy in Columbia as a member of an advisory committee for ‘Conservation Voters of South Carolina.’

 Outside of work, Taylor is passionate about his two sons and music.